 Argyll’s Lodging tour is included with your ticket to Stirling Castle.
 It was awesome!
 Castles can feel a little depressing after awhile, but Argyll’s Lodging was absolutely pleasant.
 I could totally see myself living here!
 Hello, Christmas Party!!!

 Stirling Castle was only a 30 minute train for us in Glasgow, so it is not necessary to stay in Stirling to visit the Castle.
 However, if you do want to stay in Stirling, I recommend The Stirling Highland Hotel and The Portcullis.
 Both hotels are walking distance from the castle, which is really nice.
+Check rates and availability.

 The town of Stirling is much smaller than that of Edinburgh, which I liked.
 It made it more manageable.
 Finding a restaurant was not difficult either.
 There were a few really nice places walking distance from the castle, but nothing beat the convenience of The Portcullis.
 Built in 1787, it was originally a school for boys and where King James VI was educated!
 It was the perfect atmosphere to enjoy a delicious and reasonable lunch after an exhilarating day of castle exploring.

 Stirling Castle was an amazing experience and one I’m glad I didn’t pass up on.
 Everyone is always raving about Edinburgh Castle, but I have to honestly say that we enjoyed Stirling Castle much more.
 It is reasonably priced, less crowded and easier to explore with kids.
 If you want an amazing castle experience I would go to Stirling Castle first!
 You won’t be disappointed!